-HOUSTON, TX -- (February 14, 2022) Contango ORE, Inc. (“CORE” or the “Company”) (NYSE American: CTGO) announced that it had a net loss of $(4.9) million, or $(0.72) per basic and diluted share, for the three months ended December 31, 2021 compared to a net loss of ($3.2)million or $(0.53) per basic and diluted share for the same period last year.
-For the six months ended December 31, 2021, the Company reported a net loss of ($9.4) million, or ($1.41) per basic and diluted share, for the six months ended December 31, 2021 compared to a net income of $30.2million or $4.79 per basic and diluted share for the same period last year.
-The decrease in income for the sixth month period ended December 31, 2021 is due to gain on the sale of a portion of the Company’s equity interest in Peak Gold, LLC to a subsidiary of Kinross Gold Corporation on September 30, 2020.
-As of December 31, 2021, the Company reported cash of $21.9 million.
-The Company also announced that it filed its Form 10-Q for the quarter ended December 31, 2021 with the Securities and Exchange Commission.
+HOUSTON -- (February 6, 2023) -- Contango ORE, Inc. (“CORE” or the “Company”) (NYSE American: CTGO) announced that it had a net loss of $(14.3) million, or $(2.10) per basic and diluted share, for the three months ended December 31, 2022 compared to a net loss of ($4.9) million, or $(0.72) per basic and diluted share, for the same period last year.
+For the six months ended December 31, 2022, the Company reported a net loss of ($21.4) million, or ($3.15) per basic and diluted share, compared to a net loss of ($9.4) million, or ($1.41) per basic and diluted share, for the same period last year.
+The increase in net loss for the sixth month period ended December 31, 2022, is due to increased exploration and development expenses on the Lucky Shot project and as a result of increased costs related to advancing the Company’s 30% equity interest in Peak Gold, LLC, where early works construction was initiated after receipt of the Wetlands 404 Permit.
+The Company expects to experience additional losses until the Manh Choh project begins commercial production, which we anticipate will be in the second half of 2024.
+The Company also announced that it filed its Form 10-Q for the quarter ended December 31, 2022, with the Securities and Exchange Commission.

 Contango ORE, Inc.